Mariners vs. Mets Player Props Betting Odds

 Crawford Stats

-- Crawford enters this game looking to extend his three-game hit streak.
-During his last five outings he is hitting .333 with two doubles, a home run, four walks and four RBI.
+- Crawford brings a four-game streak with at least one hit into this contest.
+In his last five games he is batting .278 with a double, two home runs, four walks and four RBI.

 Crawford Recent Games